16 mm film: Modern usage

 Thanks to advances in film stock and digital technology—specifically digital intermediate (DI)—the format has dramatically improved in picture quality since the 1970s, and is now a revitalized option.
 Vera Drake, for example, was shot on Super 16 mm film, digitally scanned at a high resolution, edited and color graded, and then printed out onto 35 mm film via a laser film recorder.
 Because of the digital process, the final 35 mm print quality is good enough to fool some professionals into thinking it was shot on 35 mm.

 In Britain, most exterior television footage was shot on 16 mm from the 1960s until the 1990s, when the development of more portable television cameras and videotape machines led to video replacing 16 mm in many instances.
-Many drama shows and documentaries were made entirely on 16 mm, notably Brideshead Revisited, The Jewel in the Crown, The Ascent of Man and Life on Earth.
+Many drama shows and documentaries were made entirely on 16 mm, notably Brideshead Revisited, The Jewel in the Crown, The Ascent of Man, Life on Earth, and the early seasons of Poirot.
 More recently, the advent of widescreen television has led to the use of Super 16.
 For example, the 2008 BBC fantasy drama series Merlin was shot in Super 16.

 As recently as 2010, Scrubs was shot on Super16 and aired either as 4:3 SD (first 7 seasons) or as 16:9 HD (seasons 8 and 9).
 John Inwood, the cinematographer of the series, believed that footage from his Aaton XTR Prod camera was not only sufficient to air in high definition, it "looked terrific".

 The Academy Award winning Leaving Las Vegas (1995) was shot on 16 mm.

 The first two seasons of Buffy the Vampire Slayer were shot on 16 mm and switched to 35 mm for its later seasons.

-The first season of the popular series Sex and the City was shot on 16 mm.
+The first season of Sex and the City was shot on 16 mm.
 Later seasons were shot on 35 mm.
 All three seasons of Veronica Mars were shot on 16 mm and aired in HD.
 This Is Spinal Tap, and Christopher Guest's subsequent mockumentary films, are shot in Super 16 mm.

 The first three seasons of Stargate SG-1 (bar the season 3 finale and the effects shots) were shot in 16 mm, before switching to 35 mm for later seasons.

 Peter Jackson's 1992 zombie comedy Braindead was shot on Super 16mm, so that more of its $3 million budget could be spent on its extensive gore effects.

+Catherine Hardwicke's 2003 teen drama Thirteen (2003 film) was shot on Super 16mm, due to low budget of $2 million.